US STOCKS-Wall St flat; indexes set for best month in 4 years

 the start of earnings season, according to Thomson Reuters data.

-lows, while the Nasdaq recorded 30 new highs and 50 new lows.
+low, while the Nasdaq recorded 20 new highs and 31 new lows.

 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by